Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.6/index.md

       : - Use this style for the extra small breakpoint

       Dimensions
-      : - Full viewport width and height (below the header)
+      : - Full viewport width and height (covering the header)

       Spacing
       : - List items have 24px padding on all sides